top of page

 Having extensively researched individuals and organizations over decades, John Stackhouse has a few good ideas about what works and what doesn't.
 The requirements of good leadership aren't a mystery.
 What makes institutions healthy isn't hard to understand—not if you have put in the time and effort to study them.
 As an ethicist, expert witness, and experienced institutional consultant, John Stackhouse makes recommendations for the real world: specific, concrete, and practical.

-PROF. JOHN STACKHOUSE, PhD
+JOHN G. STACKHOUSE, Jr., PhD

 John Stackhouse specializes in explaining contemporary culture to Christians and explaining Christianity to contemporary people around the world.